tevinalvord/conflict-resolution/README.md

 # conflict-resolution

-## This is a sub-heading created on GitHub.
+## This is a sub-heading created locally

-All of this content added to the README file has been on GitHub.
+All of this content added to the README file has been added locally

-Test 4
+Test 5